-ANALYTICAL METHOD FOR DESIGN OF SHEAR WALLS OF CAST IN PLACE BUILDINGS
+ANALYTICAL METHOD FOR DESIGN OF WALLS OF MONOLITHIC BUILDINGS

-The method is based on a design model of a multistory system with floors and ceilings separated from walls with construction joints.
-Vibration and dynamic tests of segments of cast in place buildings at high inertia load levels showed that disintegration of the stories with the highest load begins with an oblique crack in a lower story which continues into a horizontal crack in the construction joint and further goes on at an oblique section into the next story.
-Thus, is appears logical to assume that the design wall section in the destruction stage is a zigzag section, consisting of a connecting horizontal and two oblique sections (see Fig. 1).
+The methods is based on a design model of a multistory system with floors and ceilings separated from walls with construction joints.
+Vibration and dynamic tests of segments of monolithic buildings at high inertia load levels showed that disintegration of the stories with the highest load begins with an oblique crack in a lower story which continues into a horizontal crack in the construction joint and further goes on at an oblique section into the next story.
+Thus, is appears logical to assume that the design wall section in the destruction stage is a zigzag section, consisting of a connecting horizontal and two oblique sections (fig.1).
 The lower branch of the design section ends in a compressed zone, and the upper one crosses the tensile contour reinforcement.

-In a general case the shear wall resistance to external impact consists of resistance of the compressed zone concrete to compression and shear (Ob), tensile stress in contour reinforcement (Ns) and in the plane bars i.e., horizontal (Qsw), vertical (Nsq) and pitch (Ts.inc.) and also of the contact forces (Qt) which arise on the sides of the design crack.
+In a general case the wall resistance to external impact consists of resistance of the compressed zone concrete to compression and shear (Ob), tensile stress in contour reinforcement (Ns) and in the plane bars i.e., horizontal (Qsw), vertical (Nsq) and pitch (Ts.inc.) and also of the contact forces (Qt) which arise on the sides of the design crack.

-Analysis of the data obtained by various researchers allowed us to disregard dowel reinforcement resistance in forming the carrying capacity of the plane structures.
+Analysis of data obtained by various researchers allowed us to disregard dowel reinforcement resistance in forming the carrying capacity of the plane structures.